 Leadership Innovation: The Questions Leaders Ask

-In his HBR article, The Why, What, and How of Management Innovation, Hamel poses questions that will help reveal the source of the problems leaders may encounter in terms of work process.
-These problems present opportunities not only for improvement, but innovation.
+In his HBR article, The Why, What, and How of Management Innovation, Hamel poses questions that will help reveal the source of the problems leaders may encounter in terms of the work process.
+These problems present opportunities not only for improvement but innovation.